 Some background on our Jensen Motors-research project: With a solid background in cultural studies, work on cultural heritage, on communication and on comics narratives, I am co-ordinating a pilot-study into vintage cars as living cultural heritage based on the example of Jensen cars in Sweden.
 We want to find out more about the organisation and communication of enthusiasts around their veteran cars.
 As that is a huge field, a small first study looks into Jensen Motors and the culture, communications and activities around the marque: because even with the company gone, the culture around their cars remains very much alive.
 The results from our research will be turned into a documentary comic, later, to honour the visual qualities of the case!
 Just writing a report on our findings would be rather boring, instead the idea is to show and tell.

 This project is divided into two parts: The first part focuses on Jensen culture and cars in Sweden - the pilot study.
-Around this first part, the more general narrative on the company, car production, the demise of Jensen Motors Ltd, and the continuing active culture around Jensen cars will be researched and told.
+Around this first part, the more general narrative on the company, car production, the demise of Jensen Motors Ltd, and the continuing active culture around Jensen cars will be researched and told if possible.

 For now the focus of this page is on Jensen cars in Sweden and the life and culture around them.
 This page presents the most important of the information gained so far.
 While the project continues, new content will be added.